Investing In Canadian Wide Moat Stocks For 2023

 Certainly we give up some dividend yield by going the wider moat route, but the total returns would allow you to create even greater income in retirement by the combination of dividends and share harvesting.

-moat stocks returns graph2
+wider moat stocks comparison

 Of course, this is a good time to add that past performance does not guarantee future returns.
+I like investing in Canadian moat stocks in our home market due to the strong oligopoly structures in place.
+It’s not great for consumers, but it’s tough to beat for risk-adjusted shareholder returns.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!